 The demand was burdened by higher borrowing costs for customers in India, which was Nano’s dominant market.
 On the other hand, the Jaguar Land Rover unit generated 57 percent of the revenue of Tata Motors for the year ended March 31, an increase from the 53 percent in the same period last year.

-The division's pretax profit increased 20-fold to 1.12 billion pounds for the same period.
-Valuation of the company is now at 542 billion rupees ($12.2 billion).
+The division's pretax profit increased 20-fold to GBP1.12 billion for the same period.
+Valuation of the company is now at INR542 billion ($12.2 billion).

 The Jaguar Land and Rover had been part of British Leyland until 1984, when they became part of separate companies.
 In 1989, Ford acquired Jaguar Cars, which became part of its new Premier Automotive Group in 1999.
 In 2000, Ford acquired Land Rover from BMW and placed it under the same group, thereby reuniting it with Jaguar.
 In 2006, Ford acquired the Rover brand name from BMW, reuniting the Rover and Land Rover brands.